March 24, 2022 / Lily Collins

-Most of the recipients are known for marking an email as a spam if they find the Subject line to be suspicious or misleading.
-So, it is always suggested to choose your Subject line carefully.
-Moreover, try not to add Spam trigger words such as Billion, Cash, Dollars, Earn, Extra, Million, Money etc. Similarly, make sure the content of your email also follows the good email-sending practices.
+Most of the recipients are known for marking an email as spam if they find the Subject line to be suspicious or misleading.
+So, it is always suggested to choose your subject line carefully.
+Moreover, try not to add Spam trigger words such as Billion, Cash, Dollars, Earn, Extra, Million, Money, etc. Similarly, make sure the content of your email also follows good email-sending practices.

 2.)
 Always Have A Reliable Email Service Provider